agraef/ez-ag/README.md

 [Yamaha EZ-AG]: https://www.bhphotovideo.com/c/product/353860-REG/Yamaha_EZAG_EZ_AG_Self_Teaching_Guitar.html

 Note that Yamaha doesn't list (let alone sell) these any more, but with some luck you'll be able to find one on Amazon or Ebay.
-There's an extensive [KVR thread][] about the EZ-AG which you can refer to for further details.
+There's an extensive [KVR thread][] about the EZ-AG and EZ-EG which you can refer to for further details.

 [KVR thread]: https://www.kvraudio.com/forum/viewtopic.php?f=4&t=41787